 In general, the first three days of Mysoline withdrawal will be accompanied by minor symptoms such as nausea or vomiting.
 Insomnia, irritability, and changes in mood might be frequent or sudden.
 This is due to the changing brain chemistry of the patient undergoing withdrawal; the brain must adapt to its electrical chemistry running without the effects of the Mysoline.

-The next few days you will see a gradual decrease in the major symptoms like seizures, although the chance does not fully vanish.
+In the next few days, you will see a gradual decrease in the major symptoms like seizures, although the chance does not fully vanish.
 The mood swings and insomnia may continue and might get worse, although generally the longer the withdrawal continues, the more the brain adapts to the new neurochemical conditions and stabilizes itself.

 One Week and Beyond